-At December 31, 2023 and 2022, the Company's mining claims consist of 82 patented claims including 10 patented claims owned 50% by The Woodman Mining Company ("Woodman Mining"), 402 unpatented lode claims, including 32 placer claims, and six (6) state mineral leases, in total covering approximately 14,027 acres.
-Of these claims, 66 unpatented lode claims and 10 patented claims covering approximately 1,476 acres are subject to a 20-year lease entered on February 7, 2019 with Desert Hawk Gold Corp., which is subject to certain terms and conditions with no ownership interest in the Company properties.
+At March 31, 2025 and December 31, 2024, the Company's mining claims consist of 82 patented claims including 10 patented claims owned 50% by The Woodman Mining Company ("Woodman Mining"), 402 unpatented lode claims, including 32 placer claims, and during 2024, added one more state mineral lease making a total of seven (7) state mineral leases, and in total covering approximately 14,667 acres.
+Of these claims, 66 unpatented lode claims and 10 patented claims covering approximately 1,476 acres are subject to a 20-year lease entered on February 7, 2019 with Desert Hawk Gold Corp. (see Note 5), which is subject to certain terms and conditions with no ownership interest in the Company properties.
 The properties are located in the Gold Hill/Clifton Mining District, Tooele County, Northwest Utah area.